-When we injure ourselves and start to bleed, our bodies make sure that the bleeding soon stops by forming a clump of blood (a blood clot) that closes the wound.
-This reaction is very important, because it ensures that we lose as little blood as possible, stops germs from getting into the wound, and allows the wound to heal.
+When we are injured, our body stops the bleeding by forming a clump of blood (a blood clot) that closes the wound.
+The blood clot also prevents germs from getting into the wound.

-But sometimes blood clots form in the bloodstream even though there are no external injuries, and blood vessels may become blocked as a result.
-This can lead to dangerous complications such as a or stroke.
-These kinds of blood clots only occur very rarely in healthy people.
+Sometimes blood clots form in the bloodstream even though there are no external injuries.
+If a blood vessel becomes blocked, dangerous complications like thrombosis or a stroke can occur.
+That very rarely happens in healthy people.
 But certain illnesses and risk factors can increase the likelihood of blood clots forming and causing complications.
 Blood-thinning medications (anticoagulants) can reduce that risk.

 If you get injured and start to bleed, this is what happens:

 Your blood vessels become narrower.
 This reduces the flow of blood to the injured tissue, limiting the loss of blood.

-Blood platelets in the bloodstream, known as thrombocytes, attach to the damaged area of the blood vessel and clump together to reduce the bleeding.
+Blood platelets (thrombocytes) in the bloodstream attach to the damaged area of the blood vessel and clump together to reduce the bleeding.

 There are a total of 13 different clotting factors in human blood and tissues.
 Most of them are made in the liver.
 The liver needs vitamin K to make some of these clotting factors.
 Our bodies can't make vitamin K, so we need to get it from our diet.